mmlynarik/pokedex/README.md

 - Extended representation of PokeAPI resources in local database (new fields, relations, ...)

 ## Notable design choices
+- Folder structure was divided into two packages - `djangoproject` and `pokecore`, in order to decouple the core logic of fetching data from PokeAPI from the presentation layer provided by Django app.
 - `EvolutionChain` model was designed in a simple way, at the level of `PokemonSpecies`, not `Pokemon` and assuming maximum two stages of evolution (according to the info found on the Internet).
   In order to effectively store array data in evolution stages, `JSONField` was used.
 - For exposing REST API endpoints, [Django Ninja](https://django-ninja.dev/) library was chosen instead of Django Rest Framework, because it's quite popular, maintained, and offers async support similar to FastAPI as well as overall ergonomics inspired by FastAPI.
 - Selection of database that django app is interacting with is conveniently implemented using `USEDB` env variable (possible values `local` and `postgres`).
 This env variable is used in django's `settings.py`
+- At deployment, database is provided as a `postgres` docker container, at development as a `sqlite` database
+- UI was not built as my strong opinion is to use Django only for backend and delegate frontend to e.g. React or other full-fledged framework

 ## How to set up project for development